saadpasta/developerFolio/README.md

 ## Change and customize every section according to your need.

 #### Personalize page content in `/src/portfolio.js` & modify it as per your need.
-You will also need to modify index.html to change the metadata to reflect the title you want for your personal portfolio.
+You will also need to modify `index.html` to change the title and metadata to provide accurate SEO for your personal portfolio.

 ```javascript
 /* Change this file to get your Personal Porfolio */